A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 F

 Faculty: a) A major teaching division of the university, which is usually further divided into departments, schools or institutes, and headed by a dean.
-Carleton has five undergraduate faculties: the Faculty of Arts and Social Science; the Faculty of Public Affairs; the Faculty of Science; the Faculty of Engineering and Design; and the Sprott School of Business. b) The academic teaching staff of the university.
+Carleton has five undergraduate faculties: the Faculty of Arts and Social Science; the Faculty of Public and Global Affairs; the Faculty of Science; the Faculty of Engineering and Design; and the Sprott School of Business. b) The academic teaching staff of the university.

 Freedom of Information and Protection of Privacy (FIPPA): FIPPA legislation guarantees the right of members of the public to access university controlled records, with some exceptions, and provides individuals whose information is held by the university with the right to access and make corrections to their personal information when necessary.
 The legislation also mandates that personal information held by the university be safeguarded from unauthorized collection, use and disclosure and that we protect personal information in accordance with the standards set out in the legislation.
 For more information, consult the Privacy Office website.